Leading terms of anticyclotomic Stickelberger elements and p-adic periods: L-Invariants

 and thus, the claim follows. \end{proof}

-\begin{Remark} \begin{enumerate}[(i)]\thmenumhspace \item In the case $d=0$ the module is torsion-free.
-Thus, we can choose $n_\p$ to be the exponent of the cokernel of $\omega_\p$. \item Using the norm relations and the interpolation formulae one can determine $\Theta_{\m^S}(E/F,\pi_B)^{\epsilon}$ explicitly in terms of the special value at $1/2$ of the untwisted $L$-function $L(s,\pi_E)$. \item From the proof of Theorem \ref{leading} we see that $\ord_{\p}(q_\p)$ is non-zero for every automorphic period $q_\p$. \end{enumerate} \end{Remark}
+\begin{Remark} \begin{enumerate}[(i)]\thmenumhspace \item Suppose we are in the CM case, i.e.~$d=0$, and that $S_\m=\{\p\}$.
+Then the module is torsion-free.
+Thus, $n_{S_\m,\p}$ is just the exponent of the cokernel of $\omega_{S_\m,\p}$. \item Using the norm relations and the interpolation formulae one can determine $\Theta_{\m^S}(E/F,\pi_B)^{\epsilon}$ explicitly in terms of the special value at $1/2$ of the untwisted $L$-function $L(s,\pi_E)$. \item From the proof of Theorem \ref{leading} we see that $\ord_{\p}(q_\p)$ is non-zero for every automorphic period $q_\p$. \end{enumerate} \end{Remark}